 - This is not my first time as an entrepreneur.
 I started Porkchop PR in 2011 to provide marketing services to local small businesses.
 I created a web presence for an architecture firm and a bar/restaurant, redesigned marketing materials for a sewing school’s summer program, and got an independent caterer on the preferred list of vendors at two popular venues, which allowed her to hire staff.
 Despite its successes, Porkchop didn’t last long; but I learned a lot to set me up for this go-round!

 - About a year after my husband and I moved to NC from Philly, we started Bull City Beer Runners, a social running club inspired by various run clubs in Philadelphia and the Hash House Harriers.
 We now have over 1,000 members, two weekly runs, and many special events.

-- I’m a proud dogmom to my wonderful office assistant (and Resourcerers logo model), Gloria.
+- I’m a proud dogmom to Gloria and Rose.